andrewlkho/icloud-addressbook-query/README.md

-icloud-addressbook-query.py is a short python script to get e-mail address from the Mac OS X Address Book when it is synced with iCloud (although it could easily be adapted for a non-synced Address Book).
+icloud-addressbook-query.py is a short python script to get e-mail address from the Mac OS X Contacts application when it is synced with iCloud (although it could easily be adapted for a non-synced Contacts).
 It is primarily intended to be used for address lookup in Mutt, and the output format reflects this.